Astros executive apologizes, MLB to conduct interviews

 ”No one, it doesn’t matter if it’s a player, a coach, a manager, any of you members of the media, should ever feel like when you come into our clubhouse that you’re going to be uncomfortable or disrespected,” he continued.

-Canadian prosecutors dropped a domestic assault charge in September 2018 against Osuna, who agreed to stay away from a woman identified by authorities as the mother of his child for one year and continue counseling.
-The prosecution said the woman, who lived in Mexico, had made it clear she would not travel to Toronto to testify against Osuna.
+Canadian prosecutors dropped a domestic assault charge in September 2018 against Osuna, who agreed to stay away from the alleged victim for one year and continue counseling.
+The prosecution said the complainant, who lived in Mexico, had made it clear she would not travel to Toronto to testify against Osuna.

 Osuna was charged with assault in May 2018.
 The Blue Jays traded him to Houston two months later.